 Can you mix Dot 3 and Dot 4 Brake Fluid?

 Yes, Dot 3 and Dot 4 brake fluid can be mixed.
 It’s because both these are glycol-based brake fluids, which means that they are compatible with each other.
-If your car has Dot 4 from the factory, you should never refill it with Dot 3, though; but the other way is fine.
+If your car has Dot 4 from the factory, it’s not recommended to fill it with Dot 3, though; but the other way is fine.

-If you have Dot 3 in your car from the factory and you know that you are often driving with a trailer or in steep hills, I strongly recommend refilling it with Dot 4 instead.
+If you have Dot 3 in your car from the factory and you know that you are often driving with a trailer or in steep hills, we strongly recommend refilling it with Dot 4 instead.

 Can you mix Dot 5 with Dot 3 and Dot 4?